thavelick/depender-render/README.md

 # Depender Render
 Depender Render is a simple tool to render a dependency graph for you github issues.

+## Warning
+This was an experiment that didn't really work, it's not recommended to use

 ## Installation
 ```bash